justpy-org/justpy/docs/tutorial/basic_concepts.md

 ```

 In the example above, `p` is an instance of the class `P`.
 Its text attribute is set to 'Hello!'.
-The above is equivalent to the HTML element:
+The above is similar to the HTML element:
 ```html
 <p>Hello!</p>
 ```